Nolan Gorman Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.7 K/9 to pace the league.
+- The 9.8 strikeouts per nine innings compiled by the White Sox pitching staff ranks first in MLB.

-- The White Sox's 4.58 team ERA ranks 23rd across all league pitching staffs.
+- The White Sox's 4.56 team ERA ranks 24th across all MLB pitching staffs.

-- The White Sox allow the third-most home runs in baseball (123 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (124 total, 1.4 per game).

-- The White Sox are sending Toussaint (0-1) out for his third start of the season.

-- His most recent appearance was on Sunday against the Oakland Athletics, when the right-hander threw 3 2/3 innings, surrendering two earned runs while giving up three hits.
+- His last appearance came on Wednesday against the Toronto Blue Jays, when the right-hander threw six innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.